Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 Why is a tenancy agreement important?

 Tenancy agreements can help you avoid some of the problems and penalties that can afflict landlords who don’t take proper care.
-A well-drafted tenancy agreement can end up saving you a lot of money and heartache!
+A well-drafted agreement can end up saving you a lot of money and heartache!